craighoustondev/monday-football/README.md

-# first
+# Monday Football

-My first Django app
+A Django web app for administrative functions of Monday Night Football.